DIVISION OF ASSETS

-For complex assets, determining the valuation of the asset can be tricky and may require the help of lawyers or other professionals such as investigators, business valuators, and forensic accountants.
+For complex assets, determining the valuation of the asset can be tricky and may require the help of other professionals such as real estate experts, investigators, business valuators, and forensic accountants.
 Examples of complex property include stocks, retirement accounts, pensions, 401(k)s, bonds, businesses, and real estate.
-It is often best practice to retain one expert to do the valuation rather than each spouse paying for their own expert and relying on a trial judge to resolve disputes.
+Sometimes one joint expert is hired or sometimes each spouse hires their own expert.

 Even for assets that may appear simple on the surface, issues can arise.
-For example, if one spouse is buying the marital home from the other spouse and you agree upon the equity in the house, you still must consider whether the selling costs will be deducted and who is responsible for the taxes.
+For example, if one spouse is buying the marital home from the other spouse and you agree upon the equity in the house, you still may have to consider whether the selling costs will be deducted and who is responsible for the taxes.

 DIVIDING ASSETS EQUALLY